 Who is Tsukiyomi?

-The founder god of Japan: Izanagi had a wife.
-His wife died when giving birth to the Fire god.
-Izanagi went to see his beloved wife in the afterworld, but his soul got stained by the impure view of his wife's rotten corpse.
+The founding god of Japan, Izanagi, was married, but his wife died giving birth to the Fire god.
+When Izanagi visited his beloved wife in the afterworld, his soul became stained by the impure view of his wife's rotten corpse.
 To cleanse his sins away, he bathed in holy water.
-After he cleaned his left eye, the Sun Goddess: Amaterasu was born.
-After he cleaned his right eye: the Moon God was born: Tsukiyomi.
-He ordered Tsukiyomi to reign over the world of the night and the world of the Dead.
+Upon cleaning his left eye, the Sun Goddess, Amaterasu, was born; when he cleaned his right eye, the Moon God, Tsukiyomi was born.
+Tsukiyomi was ordered to reign over the world of the night—and the world of the Dead.

-Later, Tsukiyomi killed the god of crops: Ukemochi no kami (保食神).
-The Sun Goddess (Amaterasu), angry at her brother, punished Tsukiyomi to live in a different space than her.
-This is when days and nights began to be separated.
-In order to expiate his fault, Tsukiyomi promised to help agriculture on Earth.
+Later, Tsukiyomi went on to kill the goddess of crops, Ukemochi no kami (保食神).
+The Sun Goddess (Amaterasu) became angry at her brother, and punished Tsukiyomi by ordering him to live apart from her.
+This was the beginning of day and night separation.
+In order to make amends, Tsukiyomi promised to help agriculture on Earth.

-This is why the god of the moon is often associated with crops and food.
-Tsukiyomi is the god that rules upon the night, the world of the Dead and that protects agriculture.
+This solidified the link between the god of the moon and crops and food.
+Tsukiyomi is forever thought of as the god that rules over the night, the world of the Dead, and the one that protects agriculture.

 JULY 1st - LATE OCTOBER